StephanHoyer/mithril-test/README.md

 }
 ```

-... you can test it's functionality like this:
+... you can test its functionality like this:

 ```js
 // myModule.test.js